Argyroglou/Catalog/README.md

 # Catalog

-It is a web api project in which i try to approach the follow methodologies
+It is a web api project using .net5 in which i try to approach the follow methodologies
 - NoSql (MongoDb)
 - Using Docker MongoDb Container
 - Dockerizing App in my Docker Hub Account / billargi17/catalog